ewuerfel66/ewuerfel66.github.io/aboutme.md

 subtitle: Eric Wuerfel - eric97@vt.edu
 ---

+- Husband.
-- Data nerd.
+- Data Engineer.
-- Dog lover.
 - Musician.

-I went into Physics because I like to create and test quantitative models.
-Research in Physics has become quite specialized, but the methods are widely applicable.
-My desire to apply quantitative methods to a wider variety of real-world problems led me to Data Science at Lambda School.
+As a college student, I was drawn into physics because I like to create and test quantitative models of reality.
+Research in physics has become quite specialized, but the data processing methods are widely applicable.
+Working with 16 kHz gravitational wave data gave me my first reason to use distributed computing.

-I've used BeautifulSoup and Selenium to scrape data from a bunch of different online sources.
-I can create integrated data pipelines to collect and process data from APIs, RSS feeds and websites.
-Scikit-learn and Tensorflow with Keras are my tools for machine learning.
-In addition to linear and logistic regressions, I've trained k-nearest neighbor, random forest and decision tree models for use in web applications.
-To connect models to applications, I create Flask APIs that take requests and return output from the model.
+After graduation, I beefed up my coding skills at LambdaSchool.
+I got my first experience working on an Agile team and developed a more consumer-focused mindset.

+Since then, I’ve been building automated production data ingestion processes as a part of Lowe’s Digital Analytics and Computational Insights (DACI) team.

+I dabble with ML in my spare time, but believe there is a lot that can be accomplished with the data alone.

 ### education